 B.A., University of Houston; M.A., University of California Los Angeles; J.D., Georgetown

-He also is the author of two books that analyze family law through the lens of the debate between liberal and communication political philosophy, Alone Together: Law and the Meanings of Marriage and Family Law and the Pursuit of Intimacy.
-He is the co-editor with Anita Allen of Debating Democracy’s Discontent: Essays on American Politics, Law and Public Philosophy.
+He also is the author of two books that analyze family law through the lens of the debate between liberal and communitarian political theory, Alone Together: Law and the Meanings of Marriage (Oxford University Press 1999) and Family Law and the Pursuit of Intimacy (NYU Press 1993).
+He is the co-editor with Anita Allen of Debating Democracy’s Discontent: Essays on American Politics, Law and Public Philosophy (Oxford University Press 1999).

 Before joining Georgetown, Professor Regan was an associate at the law firm of Davis Polk and Wardwell, and served as law clerk to Justice William J. Brennan, Jr. on the U.S. Supreme Court and then-Judge Ruth Bader Ginsburg on the U.S. Court of Appeals for the D.C.
 Circuit.

 “,” coverage by Wall Street Journal Law Blog, August 10, 2015, quoting Professor Milton Regan.